-2. A rare mutated fur pattern
+2. A rare cheetah with a unique mutated fur pattern

-It’s similar for king cheetah.
-They have a mutated fur pattern that is caused by a recessive gene.
+It’s similar for the king cheetah.
+They have a mutated fur pattern caused by a recessive gene.

-3. Thicker fur
+3. They have thicker fur

-Cheetahs usually have hoarse thin hair for surviving in hot arid environments.
+Cheetahs usually have hoarse, thin hair for surviving in hot arid environments.
 So this mutation is unlikely to have helped the king cheetah.

-4. Thick blotchy patterns instead of spots
+4. King cheetah vs cheetah: thick blotchy patterns instead of spots